 - Phatisa has in-house impact capacity and competency to manage and deliver against its impact goals.
-We have a dedicated three person sustainability team based across Johannesburg and Nairobi. - Phatisa has a formal impact measurement and management (IMM) system, which details all the processes necessary to achieve impact goals and targets, ranging from deal sourcing through exit.
-Data is gathered quarterly against bespoke indicators for each investment, based on its particular impact profile. - Specific impact projects have been implemented at the portfolio company level to help ensure the achievement of certain defined SDGs and staff incentives in the portfolio management team are aligned with the realisation of stated impact targets against these projects. - Phatisa has quarterly and annual impact measuring processes in place to ensure that the focus on impact is maintained.
+We have a dedicated two person sustainability team based across Johannesburg and Nairobi, which is focused on ESG, Impact and TAF 2. - Phatisa has a formal impact measurement and management (IMM) system, which details all the processes necessary to achieve impact goals and targets, ranging from deal sourcing through exit.
+Data is gathered quarterly and annually against bespoke indicators for each investment, based on its particular impact profile. - Specific impact projects have been implemented at the portfolio company level to help ensure the achievement of certain defined SDGs, and staff incentives in the portfolio management team are aligned with the realisation of stated impact targets against these projects. - Phatisa has quarterly and annual impact measuring processes in place to ensure that the focus on impact is maintained. - TAF 2 has half yearly impact measuring processes and reporting in place to ensure that the focus on impact is maintained for each project.
+This is linked to the theory of change for each project and the relevant indicators as set out in the M&E plans.